The questions that follow pertain specifically to the MALD program. Please also review the general Admissions FAQs.

-For non-native speakers of English, their native language in combination with fluent English fulfills the requirement.
 English proficiency is demonstrated through the TOEFL, IELTS, or PTE examinations, or by having graduated from an undergraduate institution where the primary language of instruction is English.

 The Graduate Record Examination (GRE) or the Graduate Management Admissions Test (GMAT) is not an application requirement for the MALD program.
 Applicants who wish to submit score reports as part of their application are welcome to do so.

 If you are an international student and your native language is not English and you have not earned a university degree where English was the primary language of instruction, then you are required to take either the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English (PTE Academic).

 For more information about standardized testing, please visit the Admissions section of our website.